anders94/bitcoin-supply.com/README.md

 ```

 ## Running
-Running a complete system requires running both the website and the backend pricess
+A complete system requires running both the website and the backend process which
-which updates the database as new blocks come in.
+updates the database as new blocks come in.

-Sync the database from a large BigQuery download: (takes a long time but far quicker
+Sync the database from a large BigQuery download: (costly but far quicker than using
-than using RPC on a full node)
+RPC on a full node)

 ```
 node backend-bigquery